When You Need One and How to Get It

 Fees for dumpster permits vary depending on the type of project and how long you need your dumpster.
 Costs also vary by town but are usually less than $200.

-A dumpster permit allows you to use property that isn’t your own.
 Keeping your bin in the street may lead to blocking parking spots and/or a lane closure, which requires resources from the city to manage.
+So, some cities require you to have a permit for a dumpster on the street.
 The permit is an agreement between you and the city to minimize public inconvenience while working in the right-of-way.

+Sometimes.
+There are towns that require residents to get a permit before having a roll off dumpster delivered to their driveway.
 In cases where you’re keeping the dumpster in your driveway or other private property, the city or Homeowners Association wants to verify that it’s only a temporary additional structure on the property.
-They may also want to verify the purpose of the dumpster rental, since it could be tied to other projects that require building permits.
+They may also want to verify the purpose of the dumpster rental, since it could be tied to other projects that require building permits

 Each municipality is different.
 Time restrictions on a dumpster permit vary depending on the location and the type of work you’re doing.
 Typically, time limits range from a few days to a month.
 The average rental period for our customers is seven to 10 days.

-If you don’t have the necessary permit at the time of delivery, the driver won’t drop off the bin and you’ll be charged a trip fee from Budget Dumpster.
-Your city could cite you and order the bin removed if it's delivered and you don't have a needed permit.
+If you don’t have the necessary permit at the time of delivery, the driver might decide not to drop off the bin and you’ll be charged a trip fee from Budget Dumpster.
+If it is delivered and you don’t have the required permit, your city could cite you and order the bin removed.
 If Budget Dumpster has to move your roll off dumpster and you are at fault, you will get a trip fee.

 Budget Dumpster will help you figure out what you need and how to get it.